Loading Scale Systems...

 Availability Heuristic: If You Can Imagine It, It Must Be Common

-Which kills more people: shark attacks or falling coconuts?
+Which kills more Americans each year: shark attacks or deer?
 Most people say sharks, without hesitation.
-In reality, falling coconuts kill roughly 15 times more people annually.
+In reality, deer cause roughly two hundred human deaths a year in the United States through vehicle collisions, while shark attacks kill about six people worldwide on average.
 But you have seen Jaws.
 You have seen news coverage of shark attacks with dramatic helicopter footage and interviews with survivors.
-You have never seen a news segment about coconut fatalities.
+You have never seen a news segment about a fatal deer collision.
 Your brain estimates how common something is by how easily examples come to mind.
 This is the availability heuristic.
 Vivid, emotional, recent, or frequently reported events feel more probable than mundane ones, regardless of actual statistics.

 Availability heuristic evolved because in a pre-statistical world, how easily something came to mind was genuinely a decent proxy for how common it was.
 If you could vividly recall a lion attack near the watering hole, lions near watering holes were probably common enough to worry about.
 But modern media has broken this heuristic.
 News is systematically biased toward the dramatic, unusual, and threatening.
 A single plane crash gets days of coverage.
 The 100,000 flights that landed safely that week get zero.
 Your brain absorbs this skewed data and concludes flying is dangerous, even though it remains the safest form of long-distance travel by a wide margin.